 · Women are slightly more likely to suffer from mental or behavioural conditions, with young women having twice the rate of reported anxiety of young men.
 However, men are more than three times as likely to take their own lives.

-· Almost all primary parental care leave, for non-public sector employees, was taken by women.
-Women employees in all sectors, however, were slightly more likely than men to be employed with no leave entitlements.
+· Almost all primary parental care leave, for non-public sector employees, was taken by women (95%).
+Women employees in all sectors, however, were slightly more likely than men to be employed with no leave entitlements (23% compared with 20%)

-· While men and women averaged the same hours for paid and unpaid work overall, men spent twice as long as women in employment related activities and women spent twice as long as men in unpaid work (particularly domestic activities and child care).
+· While men and women averaged the same hours for paid and unpaid work overall, men spent twice as long as women in paid work and women spent twice as long as men in unpaid work (particularly domestic activities and child care).

-· There has been a significant increase in female appointments in the senior executive service of the Australian Public Service (an increase of 8% to 43% over the past decade).
+· There has been a significant increase in female appointments in the senior executive service of the Australian Public Service (an increase from 35% to 43% over the past decade).

-· There has also been an increase of 19% for female Federal Circuit Court Judges over this time, from 23% to 42%.
+· There was also an increase of female Federal Circuit Court Judges over this time, rising from 23% to 42%.

 These documents will be presented in a new window.